-Valeriy Kozmenko, M.D., is the Director of the Parry Center for Clinical Skills and Simulation and has a faculty appointment with Internal Medicine.
-He is responsible for the overall management and strategic planning of the Center, conducting research and publications in simulation, offering faculty development, and co-leading the Scholarship Pathways Program.
-He graduated from Lugansk State Medical University (Ukraine) in 1992 and obtained training in Anesthesiology and Critical Care.
-He started his career at LSU Health Sciences Center in 2002 after moving to the United States, where he was quickly promoted to the Director of Human Patient Simulation.
-Dr. Kozmenko's scholarly activity has been well recognized in the international simulation community to include seven book chapters and more than fifty publications and national presentations.
-He has been recognized for his skills in curriculum design and use of simulation in training medical students, residents, and the allied health professions.
+Valeriy Kozmenko, M.D., is the director of the Parry Center for Clinical Skills and Simulation and has a faculty appointment with internal medicine.
+He is responsible for the overall management and strategic planning of the center, conducting research and publications in simulation, offering faculty development, and co-leading the scholarship pathways program.
+He graduated from Lugansk State Medical University (Ukraine) in 1992 and obtained training in anesthesiology and critical care.
+After moving to the U.S. in 2002, he started his career at Louisiana State University Health Sciences Center, where he was quickly promoted to the director of human patient simulation.
+Dr. Kozmenko's scholarly activity has been well recognized in the international simulation community to include seven book chapters and more than 50 publications and national presentations.
+He has been recognized for his skills in curriculum design and use of simulation in training medical students, residents and the allied health professions.
 In 2013, Dr. Kozmenko was awarded a patent on developing an innovative medical simulation computer system.

-Brian Wallenburg, N.R.E.M.T.-P., is a simulation specialist for Parry Center for Clinical Skills and Simulation.
-He manages multiple mannequins and organizes the setup, break down and supplies in the skills lab and the simulation area.
-His responsibilities also include: simulation equipment maintenance, testing and running scenarios with faculty instructors, assisting with curriculum development, conducting simulations outside of the simulation lab and maintaining proficiency in emerging simulation technology.
+Brian Wallenburg, N.R.P., is the simulation specialist for the Parry Center.
+He manages multiple mannequins and organizes the setup, breakdown and supplies in the skills lab and the simulation area.
+His responsibilities also include simulation equipment maintenance, testing and running scenarios with faculty instructors, assisting with curriculum development, conducting simulations outside of the simulation lab and maintaining proficiency in emerging simulation technology.
 Brian received his paramedic certificate from the Avera McKennan School of EMS.
-He has been involved in health care and health care education for more than16 years, and has worked for EMS agencies in Sioux Falls and Brookings.
-He still works part-time as a flight paramedic at Sanford Health as a member of the pediatric, obstetrics and adult critical care teams.
+He has been involved in health care and health care education since 1999 and has worked for EMS agencies in Sioux Falls and Brookings.
+He most recently worked as a flight paramedic at Sanford Health as a member of the pediatric, obstetrics and adult critical care teams.
 Brian is excited to combine his medical knowledge and the effective use of simulation in improving patient safety.